 Measuring, exploring, and analyzing recruitment analytics that is relevant to your business’s hiring goals over set timeframes will help you refine your efforts over time, reducing inefficiencies while streamlining your processes while recruitment KPIs will help you set and measure specific hiring-based goals for your business, which will ultimately help your organization to source and retain the kind of talent that will propel it to prosperous new heights.

-What Can Be Learned From Recruitment Metrics?
+What You Can Learn From Recruitment Metrics

 Before we get into the finer details and specifics metric tools to use for your recruitment dashboards, it’s important to understand what exactly you can learn from recruiting metrics.
 Start by considering the following points:

 - How long does it take to hire employees?

 - Is your potential candidate the right fit for the job?